CircuitSetup/Flux-Capacitor_backup/README.md

 Check this if you have a Time Circuits Display connected by wire.
 Note that you can only connect *either* a button *or* the TCD to the "time travel" connector on the FC, but not both.

+Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.

-Note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
+Also note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
 After learning keys is done, you can, of course, check this option again.

-##### &#9654; Play time travel sounds

-If other props are connected, they might bring their own time travel sound effects.
-In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
-Note that this only covers sounds played during time travel, not other sound effects.

 ##### &#9654; IP address of TCD

 If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
 Do NOT enter a host name here.

-If you connect your FC to the TCD-AP, the TCD's IP address is 192.168.4.1.
+If you connect your FC to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.

 ##### &#9654; Wait for TCD-WiFi

 If you power up the TCD and the FC at the very same time (such as in a car), and your FC is configured to connect the TCD's access point ("TCD-AP"), check this to delay connecting to the TCD (to give it time to boot).

+##### &#9654; Change chase speed with GPS speed

+If your TCD is equipped with a GPS sensor, the FC can adapt its chase speed to current GPS speed.
+This option selects if GPS speed should be used for chase speed.

+While the FC receives GPS speed from the TCD, IR controls for chase speed are not ignored, but only saved.

+##### &#9654; Follow TCD night-mode

+If this option is checked, and your TCD goes into night mode, the FC will activate the Screen Saver with a very short timeout.

+##### &#9654; Follow TCD fake power

+If this option is checked, and your TCD is equipped with a fake power switch, the FC will also fake-power up/down.
+If fake power is off, no LED is active and the FC will ignore all input from buttons, knobs and the IR control.

+##### &#9654; Play time travel sounds

+If other props are connected, they might bring their own time travel sound effects.
+In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
+Note that this only covers sounds played during time travel, not other sound effects.

 #### Home Assistant / MQTT settings